Thank you for considering an artifact donation to the Maltz Museum of Jewish Heritage.

 Maltz Museum and/or WRHS staff will evaluate all artifacts offered.
 The evaluation process may take from a few weeks up to two months.
 The more information you can provide on its history, the better.
 Limited storage space, duplication of artifacts, and condition of the offered piece as well as relevance to our mission may affect the decision to accept an artifact.
 If we decide to add it to our collection(s), we will send you a gift agreement to sign and return.
 The agreement transfers ownership of the artifact to the appropriate Museum.

 The MMJH is a 501 (c) (3) charitable organization; therefore IRS regulations prohibit the Museum from providing identification services, appraisal values or tax advice for donated artifacts.
 Professional appraisers can provide this service for a fee.
-To locate a licensed appraiser, contact Appraisers Association of America or the American Society of Appraisers.
+To locate a licensed appraiser, contact The International Society of Appraisers.
 The Museum cannot pay for the professional appraisal of donated items.

 For information on receiving a tax deduction for your gift, please contact your accountant or tax preparer.